tamasviktorkrizsan/web-muanyag-nagyker-backend/README.md

 npm -i
 ```

-3. Fire up XAMPP and import the catalog database from the db folder.
+3. Fire up XAMPP with Apache + Mysql and import the catalog database from the db folder.

 4. Create a '.env' file in the root directory of this repository with the following variables.